CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 #### DER.2.3.A3 Isolation of affected network sections

 The network sections affected by an APT incident MUST be completely isolated (cut-off).
 In particular, the affected network sections MAY NOT be connected to the Internet.
-To effectively block the attacker and prevent him from blurring his tracks or even sabotaging IT systems, the network sections MUST be isolated in one fell swoop.Which sections of the network need to be isolated MUST first be determined by a forensic analysis.
+To effectively block the attacker and prevent him from blurring his tracks or even sabotaging IT systems, the network sections MUST be isolated in one fell swoop.
+Which sections of the network need to be isolated MUST first be determined by a forensic analysis.
 All affected sections MUST be identified.
 If this can not be ensured, all suspicious and all theoretically infected network sections MUST be isolated.

 In order to effectively isolate network sections, all local Internet connections, e.g. B. additional DSL connections in individual subnets, as completely as possible and taken into account.